alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-10-ruling-on-placing-henna-in-the-grave.md

 ---
+group1: true
+hijri: Dhul-Qa'dah 9, 1441 AH
+lang: en
 layout: post
-title: "Ruling on  placing Henna in the Grave with the Deceased"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatwas of the Permanent Committee of KSA, Fatwa no.6433, Question 6"
+source: Fatwas of the Permanent Committee of KSA, Fatwa no.6433, Question 6
-category: [bidah, funerals]
-hijri: "Dhul-Qa'dah 9, 1441 AH"
-summary: "As for putting henna in the grave, this has no basis in Shari'ah; it should be abandoned."
+summary: As for putting henna in the grave, this has no basis in Shari'ah; it should be abandoned.
-tags: [alifta]
+tags:
-lang: en
+- alifta
+title: Ruling on  placing Henna in the Grave with the Deceased
 translation: false
-group1: true
 ---

 ### Question: